anonymbruker/monitoring-infra/README.md

 I googled this and tried to troubleshoot a lot.
 I was only able to find a single *slightly* similar case, in which the linux container was 247, rather than 348.
 [Here](https://github.com/facebook/fbctf/issues/431) you can see the full github post.

 There was a fix for that, which is in the post, however this did not work for me at all.
-I tried the chmod +x *filename*, but this did not work for me.
+I tried the chmod +x *filename*, to "fix" the file, but this did not work for me.
 I also read something about pruning worker, but this was not something that I could do either.

-I was able to run ```terraform init``` then ```terraform apply``` in monitoring-infra/terraform manually, and it would create a pipeline in heroku and tests in statuscake.
+I *was* however able to run ```terraform init``` then ```terraform apply``` in monitoring-infra/terraform manually, and it would create a pipeline in heroku and tests in statuscake.
 (I obviously deleted the pipeline and such when I tried again later as the max amount of heroku apps is 5 for me)

 ### Final words